top of page

 Why Hypopressives?

-I make use of my specialist interest (and passion) of the pelvic floor using Hypopressives to help you reconnect to your body again combined with body strengthening which has helped me immensely.
+I make use of my specialist interest (and passion) of the pelvic floor using Hypopressives to help you reconnect to your body again, combined with body strengthening which has helped me immensely in my own personal journey.
 I have always loved learning about the human body so being able to find a tools that can be applied to an issue that I have and help others in a similar position fills me with joy.
 I also find that the breath work element is really useful for anxiety and enabled me to learn to breath better not just for fitness but for my wellbeing.
 I now naturally breathe through my diaphragm rather than chest which I know can increase tension in those areas.

 Qualifications: